2026 South Dakota Senate election

 The 2026 South Dakota Senate election will be held on November 3, 2026, alongside the other 2026 United States elections.
 Voters will elect members of the South Dakota Senate in all 35 of the U.S. state of South Dakota's legislative districts to serve a two-year term.

+Retirements

+Senators serving continuously since the 2018 general election are ineligible to serve another consecutive term.